alperbilgic/Battleship-Game-Console/README.md

 ## PROCESSOR AND HARDWARE COMPONENTS

 TIVA TM4C123GH6PM launchpad is used as the micropcocessor and NOKIA 5110 LCD screen is used for display issues.
 NOKIA LCD and TIVA card has SPI communication.
+The ADC feature of TIVA launchpad is used with two pots(one for vertical, one for horizontal movement) for cursor mobility.

   ## HOW TO RUN THE CODE

   This project was written in Assembly Language in KEIL Embedded Developement Tools.
 One needs to create a new project and add the whole ".s" files to this project.
-By loading the code to TIVA card the the game may be started.
+By building and loading the code to TIVA card the the game may be started.

+  ## PIN CONNECTIONS FOR NOKIA 5110 LCD

+   - NOKIA_VCC : TIVA_3V_OUT
+   - NOKIA_GND : TIVA_GND
+   - NOKIA_SCE : TIVA_PA3
+   - NOKIA_RESET : May be left empty (No configuraiton had been done for this pin.
+One should add it to code if required)
+   - NOKIA_D/C   : TIVA_PA6
+   - NOKIA_SDIN  : TIVA_PA5
+   - NOKIA_SCLK  : TIVA_PA2
+   - NOKIA_LED   : Any GND or VCC